nasa/openmct/e2e/README.md

 - `./playwright-local.config.js` - Used when running locally
 - `./playwright-performance.config.js` - Used when running performance tests in CI or locally
 - `./playwright-visual.config.js` - Used to run the visual tests in CI or locally
+#### Test Tags

+Test tags are a great way of organizing tests outside of a file structure.
+To learn more see the official documentation [here](https://playwright.dev/docs/test-annotations#tag-tests)
+Current list of test tags:
+- `@ipad` - Test case or test suite is compatible with Playwright's iPad support and Open MCT's read-only mobile view (i.e. no Create button).
+- `@gds` - Denotes a GDS Test Case used in the VIPER Mission.
+- `@addInit` - Initializes the browser with an injected and artificial state.
+Useful for loading non-default plugins.
+Likely will not work outside of app.js.
+- `@localStorage` - Captures or generates session storage to manipulate browser state.
+Useful for excluding in tests which require a persistent backend (i.e. CouchDB).
+- `@snapshot` - Uses Playwright's snapshot functionality to record a copy of the DOM for direct comparison.
+Must be run inside of the playwright container.
+- `@unstable` - A new test or test which is known to be flaky.

 ### Continuous Integration